ACCESS · PARKING · 2026

 📍 HOW TO GET TO THE LA CONCHA TRAILHEAD PARKING

 From Marbella: Take the A-355 towards Ojén.
 Once through the village, look for a left turn signposted "Refugio de Juanar".
-Follow that winding road to the end — the car park is the gravel and tarmac area just before the gate marking the start of the trails.
+Follow that winding road to the end — the car park is the dirt clearing on the left side of the road when you reach the end, and it has two levels.
+The first level is next to the road and, following the track uphill, there is a second level just before the gate that marks the start of the trails.

 📍 Open in Google Maps